caspgin/TerminalTextEditor/README.md

 ## Purpose
 - To learn how to make a text editor.
-- To learn software development with project.
+- To learn software development with a project.

 ## Features